Christy Lemire: Personal life

 She lives in Palos Verdes Estates, California with her husband Chris Lemire, a television producer, and son Nicolas, born in November 2009.
 She has described herself as a "lapsed Catholic".

+In March 2025, Lemire announced on the Breakfast All Day YouTube channel that she had breast cancer.
+She subsequently underwent a lumpectomy and announced in May 2025 that she was cancer-free.